yashaswini-mn/projects-/README.md

 # projects-
-this is a folder of my projects
+this is a folder of my git projects